Skip to main content

 .run();

-The reporter batches results and sends them to the server during experiment execution.
-After the experiment completes, you can view the results in the web UI.
+The reporter batches results and sends them while the experiment runs.
+When it finishes, open the web UI.

-• View pass rates and scores over time
+• See pass rates and scores over time.

 Part 7: Creating Custom Evaluators